otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 07 - Authentication, Permissions and Strategy Pattern.md

 ```

 Notice `login` checks `response.ok` before touching the body. `fetch` does not throw on a 401; it resolves normally with a failed status, and module 06's fetch code would have happily tried to read a studio list out of an error response.
 Checking the status explicitly is the network-boundary version of the same defensive habit from module 03.

+Every `fetch` you write from here on has a curl equivalent, and reaching for curl first is a genuinely faster way to work.
+When a screen misbehaves, the same request sent with curl tells you within seconds which side of the network the fault is on: if curl gets the response you expected, the API is fine and the bug is in your React Native code.

 ### 6.2 Attaching the token to every request